bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

     }
     }

-{% include message_box.html type="note" title="My message" content="
-_Note: download_url is generated only when the provisioning profile's is_protected attribute is false_
+{% include message_box.html type="note" title="My message" content=" Note that the `download_url` is generated only when the provisioning profile's `is_protected` attribute is false.
 "%}

 ## Updating an uploaded provisioning profile/build certificate

-You perform minor updates to an already uploaded provisioning profile or build certificate with the `PATCH` method.
+You can perform minor updates to an already uploaded provisioning profile or build certificate with the `PATCH` method.

-For setting the `is_protected` flag of one of your provisioning profiles, here's an example `curl` request with the `/apps/{app-slug}/provisioning-profiles/{provisioning-profile-slug}` endpoint.
-The required parameters are app slug and provisioning profile slug.
+To make a provisioning profile protected, you can set the `is_protected` flag of your provisioning profiles to `true`.
+The  required parameters are the app slug and the provisioning profile slug.

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'

-For a build certificate you can set the same attributes as for a provisioning profile (see above), but in addition, you can modify the password too:
+For a build certificate you can set the same attributes as for a provisioning profile (see above), but you can modify the password too:

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/build-certificates/BUILD-CERTIFICATE-SLUG -d '{"certificate_password":"s0m3-v3ry-s3cr3t-str1ng"}'

+Violating these constraints the response will be Bad Request.
+Note: the previous /apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded endpoint will have the same effect as this one with the request body '{"processed":true}'

-## Listing provisioning profiles and build certificates
+## Listing provisioning profiles /build certificates

 Wondering how many provisioning profiles/build certificates belong to an app?
-You can list them for a specific app with the `GET` method.
+Get a list of them for a specific app with the `GET` method.

 For provisioning profiles

-    curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles'
+    curl -X GET -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles'

 Example response: